-Turkey and Dressing baking the morning of Thanksgiving is such a sensory experience, bringing back fond memories of Thanksgiving past and creating new memories as well.
+Turkey and Dressing baking the morning of Thanksgiving is such a sensory experience, bringing back fond memories of Thanksgivings past while creating new memories.

 This photo of my Uncle George carving our Thanksgiving turkey in the 1960s while my Dad and Aunt Wilma watched (or snitched pieces of turkey) transported me back to the Smaha farmhouse and large family gatherings.

 Traditionally, my family made the dressing from only white bread.
 When I married, Karl introduced me to cornbread dressing and I’ve become a big fan.
 The texture and flavor of the cornbread are a great addition.